 HPV and Cancer

 HPV is short for human papilloma (pap-uh-LO-muh) virus.
 HPVs are a large group of related viruses.
-Each HPV virus in the group is given a number, which is called an HPV type.
+Each virus in the group is given a number, which is called an HPV type.

 Low-risk HPV types